SouthernPark/AutoMLFaceMask/README.md

         b. push your image:
         docker push <the_name_of_your_image>

-## IV.
-Elastic your service using kubernetes
+## Elastic your service using kubernetes
   In this section, we want to put deploy our docker image into k8s, so that we can elasticly scale our service.

     >(1) Default setting